 For those holiday decorators who love to customize their creations, this DIY yarn wreath is for you.
 Simply wrap a straw wreath with complementary colors of yarn; the longer you wrap with a color, the thicker the stripe.
 Finish with a cluster of yarn pom-poms, and your front door will be this season's star display.

 Vintage Truck and Pumpkin Display

-If you're storing a keepsake stash of your kids' old toys (doesn't everybody?), you might find the star of this fall porch decor hiding in the attic.
+If you're storing a keepsake stash of your kids' old toys (doesn't everybody?), you might find the star of this fall home entrance hiding in the attic.
 Fill a nostalgic truck with an adorable haul of miniature pumpkins, then park it near a coordinating flower display, like these vivid orange mums.
-While you're in the attic, bring down those apple baskets from past orchard trips; they make beautiful containers for potted plants.
+While you're in the attic, bring down those apple baskets from past orchard trips; they make beautiful containers for potted plants on the porch.

 Hanging Gourd Vase